macravero/drixit-challenge/README.md

 # Drixit fullstack challenge.

 I was requested to create a login page and show the user info on successful login.
 There were no UX or UI requests, but a sample site to base my design off.
-Logo is a but iffy because I kind of stole it from their facebook page.
+Logo is a bit iffy because I kind of stole it from their facebook page.

 ## Backend: